 Similarly, the broad economic growth in the U.S. during the last half century did not fully translate into increases in median household incomes.
 Real median household income rose and fell throughout this time period, in response to expansions and contractions in the economy.
-Across the time period as a whole, however, real median household income did experience some growth, even if much more muted growth than that seen for real GDP: it increased by about 20 percent, from $55,900 in 1967 to $67,520 in 2020, with much of this growth occurring between the early- to mid-1990s to 2020.
+Across the time period as a whole, however, real median household income did experience some growth (after adjusting for inflation), even if much more muted growth than that seen for real GDP: it increased by about 20 percent, from $55,900 in 1967 to $67,520 in 2020, with much of this growth occurring between the early- to mid-1990s to 2020.
 It is likely that some of this growth in real household income may be due to increased labor force participation and hours worked rather than increases in real wages.
 Indeed, female labor force participation increased 34 percent during this same time period, from 41.9 percent in 1967 to 56.0 percent in 2020.

 In sum, rising national GDP did not necessarily translate into higher wages for the average working American.
 This is likely due to greater inequality, across this time period, in the distribution of growth.
 Indeed, income inequality – often measured by the ratio of the household income at the 90th percentile to that at the 10th percentile – has grown about 40 percent.
-This suggests that the association between macroeconomic growth in the U.S. over the past half century and poverty reduction may be not as strong as might otherwise be expected.
+This suggests that the association between macroeconomic growth in the U.S. over the past half century and poverty reduction may be not as strong as otherwise expected.

 Figure X. Child poverty rates using the Official Poverty Measure (OPM) and Supplemental Poverty Measure (SPM), 1967-2020